ewave99/ParhelionGalaxy/src/index.md

 # ParhelionGalaxy

-Just a little thing where I put up stuff that I find interesting.
+Just a little blog where I put up stuff that I find interesting.

 ---